MJAlexander/bayesian-demographic-estimation-tutorial/README.md

-# bayesian-demographic-estimation-tutorial
+# Tutorial on Bayesian demographic estimation
-Materials for tutorial at BMSS2
+Materials for tutorial given at [BMSS2](https://bayesforshs2.sciencesconf.org/)